Town of Viking Council Members

 Councillor Cindy Lefsrud

 - Councillor Lefsrud was born and raised in Edmonton, AB and moved to Viking in 1993 where she and her husband raised 5 children.

 - Their children all attended and graduated from Viking School.
 They are blesses with 4 beautiful grandchildren.

 - She has driven school bus for over 10 years, has previously operated a small catering company, worked for the government and managed different businesses.

 - Previously served on council for 2 years (one as a Councillor and one as Mayor).

-- Was first elected in February 2018, this is his second term on Council.
+- This is Councillor Ewashkos second term on Council.